pcmarks/ddd_elixir_demo_stage1/README.md

 ## Implementation
 The example is implemented as an Elixir ["umbrella"](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-apps.html#umbrella-projects) project.
-As such, it consists of two appliations (apps in Elixir parlance).
+As such, it consists of two applications (apps in Elixir parlance).
 One application is concerned primarily with the data and their associated functions.
 The other application is a [Phoenix application](http://phoenixframework.org/) that provides all of the web handling facilities.
 ## Installation and Operation